 It is important that screening practices are delivered consistently with no exceptions.

 Registration of Volunteers

 Each volunteer must complete a Volunteer Registration and Acknowledgement Form prior to starting the volunteer assignment.
-The form confirms the status of the volunteer with the University, and ensures they are covered under the University’s Liability coverage.
+The form confirms the status of the volunteer with the university, and ensures they are covered under the university’s liability insurance coverage.